sjp38/hackermail/README.md

     $ ./hkml reply 5

-Write a mail to the mailing list, and send:
+Write and send t a mail to the mailing list:

-    $ ./hkml write --cc linux-mm@kvack.org --send
+    $ ./hkml write --cc linux-mm@kvack.org

 Export the [2, 5)-th mails on the list to 'exported.mbox' file: